Free Website Assessment

 In Depth Analysis of Open Source CMS Security

-Recently, I was contacted by the author of an incredibly detailed analysis of the security of a number of popular Open Source content management systems.
+Recently, I was contacted by the author of an incredibly detailed analysis of open source CMS security.
 As part of this breakdown, the analysis goes into detail about which systems have had the most vulnerabilities and the severity of them, coming up with a number of rather intriguing conclusions.

 Take a look at this graph for instance: